aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/saveas/sxc-to-jpg/_index.md

 ---
 title: Save SXC as JPG API for Go
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Go to save SXC format file as JPG format file.
 url: /go/saveas/sxc-to-jpg/
 ---